 I’d love two pairs of these Clover Socks, one in green and one in black.
-Anyone out there feel like gifting me for St. Patrick’s Day?
+Does anyone out there feel like gifting me for St. Patrick’s Day?
 True, I’m not Irish, but always held the belief that, through just a little magic, we’re all Irish on March 17.

 This date may be one of leprechauns and rainbows but the Clover Socks are a way to remember that, side by side with the magic, is St. Patrick’s thousand miracles.
 Yes!
 Driving the snakes from Ireland was only one of his thousand supernatural signs and wonders.
 During his lifetime (the 5th century) this missionary bishop seemed to specialize in raising dead people, no matter how long they’d been dead, as well as a horse!
 I’m afraid we have more legends about Patrick than we do facts.
 But we are certain of this Welshman’s deep love for God as well as an enduring commitment to the Irish people.